EverAzureRest/container-vpn/README.md

 This is the easiest way to work with this project.
 It's recommended that you fork this repo before deploying this way.

-To deploy the API, use the Deploy to Azure button above and fill in the values.
-If you fork the repo, make sure to change the address to the source code repo and point it to your own public repository.
+To deploy the API, clone this repository and edit [azuredeploy.sh](./azuredeploy.sh) and change this variable: `export SUBSCRIPTIONID="mySubscriptionIDorName"` to reflect your subscription name or ID.
+Edit [azuredeploy.parameters.json](./azuredeploy.parameters.json) and replace the value for the password to one of your choosing.
+If you fork the repo, make sure to change the URL value for `"sourceCodeRepositoryURL"` and point it to your own public repository.

-When choosing a "region" in this deployment, please note that this is the region where the resources for API will reside, not where the VPN is going to run.
+When editing "region" in this deployment, please note that this is the region where the resources for API will reside, not where the VPN is going to run.
+The region where the VPN will run is a parameter declared when the API is called.

 The source code for the API is in the **FunctionApp** branch of this project repository.

-Once the deployment completes, log into the [Azure Portal](https://portal.azure.com), and find the ***shadowsockes*** (or or the name you specified in the deployment) Resource Group.
+Once the deployment completes, log into the [Azure Portal](https://portal.azure.com), and find the ***shadowsocks*** (or or the name you specified in the deployment) Resource Group.

 Click on the FunctionApp
 ![Find your function](images/func1.png)